 We decided to cover the so-called cliché – iconic and famous sights during our 48 hours in New York.
 They might be touristy but it’s the first time we’d see the Iconic NYC landmarks we had been seeing in movies and photographs for years.

 Our friends in Philadelphia had been the perfect host.
 Really!
 Can’t thank them enough for the unforgettable USA trip.

-We made our NYC itinerary in a way that it delivers a versatile, complete and classic introduction to NYC in 2 days.
-We listed 15 must-do things to be done in NYC with kids.
+We made our New York itinerary in a way that it delivers a versatile, complete and classic introduction to NYC in 2 days.
+We listed 15 must-do things to do in NYC with kids.